 Introduction:

-The Dachshund Dachshund puppy belongs to the hound family.
-Originally bred in Germany, their name literally means “badger dog” (“Dachs” = badger, “Hund” = dog).
-These brave little hunters were designed to dig into burrows and chase out badgers — explaining their long body and short, muscular legs.
+The Dachshund Dachshund puppy is a pup of hounds family.
+They were originally domesticated in Germany and their name means badger dog (Dachs = badger, Hund = dog).
+These little valiant hunters were to excavate burrows and drive away badgers, hence their long bodies and short muscular legs.

 Three Coat Types